 Pros: High output.
 Sturdy and lightweight.
 Great price.

 I love how powerful this stove is.
 It put out a formidable 11,000 BTU’s per burner.
 At 10 lbs its lightweight.
 Its made of sturdy materials and is sure to last for a long time.
 It has built in wind shields and is a table top design.
 It has a large cooking surface and you can use pots pans or even a griddle on the surface.
 The controls can be a bit finicky when trying to precisely control the heat output.
 This is a great buy and a great value!
 Its my #1 Winner because its packed with features at a great price.

 If you really want push button auto ignition you can upgrade to the slightly more expensive version of the Coleman Triton:

 Pros: Uses butane efficiently.
 Very compact and lightweight.
 Good amount of heat.

 The Iwatani Butane stove is a steal for the price.
 It puts out 12,000 BTU and has an automatic safety shutoff.
 It has a push button piezo electric igniter which is very convenient.
 It also comes with a carrying case.
 At 3.7 lbs its super lightweight and portable.
 This is a great option if you want to be able to have a Butane stove as well as propane and wood burning stoves.
 On the downside: Its sometimes challenging to load the canister correctly.
 There’s also times when the ignition doesn’t work the first time.
 For these reasons its my #2 Winner.
 All things considered this is a good buy!

 Cons: No auto ignition.
 Not suitable for large groups.

 With the exception of the Iwatani stove all above stoves use Propane. the Iwatani uses Butane.
-We found the best deals for gas canisters today:
+I found the best deals for gas canisters today: